juliaguida/oystercard/individual_challenges/gilded_rose.md

 Choose [legacy code](https://github.com/emilybache/GildedRose-Refactoring-Kata) (translated by Emily Bache) in the language of your choice.
 The aim is to practice good design in the language of your choice.
 Refactor the code in such a way that adding the new "conjured" functionality is easy.

 You don't need to clone the repo if you don't want to.
-Feel free to copy [the legacy code](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/ruby/gilded_rose.rb) into a new folder and write your tests from scratch.
+Feel free to copy [the ruby code](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/ruby/gilded_rose.rb) into a new folder and write your tests from scratch.

 HINT: Test first FTW!